jcksnmiles/portfolio/README.md

 During my training, I’ve gained experience with tools like **SQL, Chrome DevTools, Jira, Confluence, Postman,** and the basics of **HTML, CSS, and JavaScript.** I’m eager to bring my **curiosity and commitment to quality** to a QA team, where I can continue to learn and contribute meaningfully.

 ## CV
-You can download my CV as a pdf from my <a href="https://docs.google.com/document/d/117gNPC8xurzcTBsQYL1WYmhQJU3VhxGWNp9mLzi5ZaM/edit?usp=sharing" target="_blank">Google Drive</a>
+You can download my CV as a pdf [here](https://github.com/user-attachments/files/16909927/JMilesCV.pdf).

 ## Sample Documentation
 <br>**Case Study Analysis**